phoddie/compileDataView/readme.md

 Excluding getters or setters generates less code and has no performance impact.
 This is useful when you know a particular data structure is only used for reading or writing.

 #### `endian`
 The `endian` pragma controls how multi-byte numeric values are stored.
-The default is `"little"` for little-endian values.
-For big-endian values, use `"big"`.
-Views that are used to only reduce the memory required for properties should not change the `endian` pragma from the default.
+The default is `"host"` which will match the host endianness at runtime.
+Other options are "little" for little-endian order and `"big"` for big-endian.
+Views that are used to only reduce the memory required for properties should not change the `endian` pragma from the default as native machine order is the most efficient.

 The numeric types that `endian` effects are `Float32`, `Float64`, `Int32`, `Uint16`, `Uint32`, `BigInt64`, and `BigUint64`.
 The `endian` pragma also controls the endianness of multi-byte integers that store bitfields.